SmogDr/edar_coursebook/docs/10-measure.md

 Like precision,

 ### Measurement Uncertainty
 Bias and precision, together, make up *uncertainty*.
-A good way to estimate the uncertainty around a measurement is
+A good way to estimate the uncertainty around a measurement is through **error propagation**.